What are cultural values? Cultural competence

 ensuring the examination of cultural property declared for export and temporary export, as well as when they are returned after temporary export

-The functions assigned to it by Rosokhrankultura are carried out jointly with:
+Rosokhrankultura carries out the functions assigned to it jointly with:

 customs authorities